CIVA-Lab/CNV/README.md

 **Output:** contains results, intermediate results and some mat files that are needed by our algorithm.

-There are two parts for this software in ```Src``` folder, you can skip Part1 (Cornea Detection) if you already have your cornea extracted in 400x400 image size dimention.
+There are two parts for this software in ```Src``` folder, you can skip Part 1 (Cornea Detection) if you already have your cornea extracted in 400x400 image size dimention.

-**Part1 -->** Cornea Detection: Extract the cornea from mice raw images using Mask R-CNN
+**Part 1 -->** Cornea Detection: Extract the cornea from mice raw images using Mask R-CNN

-**Part2 -->** RF CNV Grading: Run the classifier to grade the CNV disease.
+**Part 2 -->** RF CNV Grading: Run the classifier to grade the CNV disease.

 In both parts, there are readme file that describes the needed steps.
 The description is also placed here

-## Part1 : Cornea detection
+## Part 1 : Cornea detection

 To get cornea detection